 UCI & Israeli Initiative

-The funds also support visiting scholars – UCI Samueli School faculty who travel to Israel to give lectures, and Israeli faculty who travel here for the same reason.
-Additionally, the program supports both Samueli School and Israeli graduate students who seek to extend their educations by studying in each other’s countries.
+The funds also support the exchanges of visiting scholars – UCI Samueli School faculty who travel to Israel to present research findings and initiate collaborations, and Israeli faculty who travel to Irvine for the same reason.
+Additionally, the program supports both Samueli School and Israeli graduate students who seek to extend their education by studying in each other’s countries.
+Tel Aviv University has sent outstanding undergraduate students to conduct research under UCI faculty mentors.
 Upon launching the program, Henry Samueli said his hope was that it would “build new bridges between the engineering industry and the world’s great research universities, ultimately benefiting both science and industry.”